butter-machine/lo-fi-radio/README.md

 You can copy some music and jingles to */usr/share/liquidsoap/radio/music/mp3* and */usr/share/liquidsoap/radio/music/jingles* respectively (or other dirs you set in .liq file).
 ***
-That*s it!
+That's it!
 Now you can enjoy your own web radio!

 @Pavel Antsypovich, 2019